1. Be prepared

 Each year, eligible families can receive up to:

 - $422 for each child in primary school (2 instalments of $211)

 - $842 for each child in secondary school (2 instalments of $421)

-To check your eligibility for the Schoolkids Bonus, visit the Department of Social Services.
+Make sure to check your eligibility for the Schoolkids Bonus.
 Keep in mind that this bonus is ending in 2016, so this is will be your last year to claim the Schoolkids Bonus.